Sample Workflow#

 Next, we need to add details of each shoreline such as its date and its uncertainty value of the images.
 We can use Shoreline fields automator to add the required fields for these.

-Navigate to Automator Tab.
-Then, in the Shorelines fields, select the merged shoreline layer from Shorelines layer.
-Make sure Date field name and Uncertainty field name is both checked.
+Uncertainty field name is both checked.
 Type the appropriate date field name and uncertainty field name or leave as is.
 In this example, we choose

 qs_date